 5.20 Research and Development ("R&D") expenditure eligible for deduction under section 35(2AB) of Income Tax Act, 1961

-The Company has adopted a new tax ordinance under section 115BAA during financial year 2019-20.
-Since provisions of section 115BAA of the Income Tax Act, 1961 are applicable , the Company is not entitled to avail weighted deduction u/s 35(2AB) of the Income Tax Act, 1961 , for Financial Year 2023-24.
-Thus the Company will not avail weighted deduction benefit on in-house R&D expenditure for financial year 2023-24 .
+The Company had adopted the new tax ordinance under section 115BAA during financial year 2019-20.
+Since provisions of section 115BAA of the Income Tax Act, 1961 are applicable , the Company is not entitled to avail weighted deduction u/s 35(2AB) of the Income Tax Act, 1961.
+Thus the Company has not availed weighted deduction benefit on in-house R&D expenditure for financial year 2024-25 as well.
 However, the Company will continue to maintain a separate set of books for in-house R & D activities.

-43 Disclosure required as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is as follows:
+Note 44 : Disclosure required as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 including amendments thereunder is as follows:

 a Kirloskar Americas Corporation (including its subsidiary Engines LPG, LLC dba Wildcat Power Gen)

-There are no loans and advances in the nature of loans granted/ advanced by the subsidiary company to firms/companies in which Directors are interested except to the extent disclosed in Note 45 of the Financial Statements.
+There are no loans and advances in the nature of loans granted/advanced by the subsidiary company to firms/companies in which directors are interested except to the extent disclosed in Note 46 of the Financial Statements.

 There are no loans and advances in the nature of loans granted/advanced by the Company to the subsidiary.